box/developer.box.com/content/guides/mobile/ios/quick-start/1-create-ios-app.md

   <Choose option='ios.app_setup' value='existing' color='none'>
     # Use an existing iOS application

-    If you have an existing iOS application created and would like
+    If you have some iOS development experience and already have a blank iOS application created.
   </Choose>
 </Grid>